atimpone/aws-foundation-journey/1-dev-environments/2-6-initial-aws-platform-monitoring.md

 ### 3. Create a Budget

-For more proactive management of your AWS costs, consider setting up budgets within the Billing and Management console.
+For more proactive management of your AWS costs, set up budgets within the Billing and Management console.
 Budgets allow you to:

 * View your usage against a planned/budgeted amount.
 * See where your usage is within free tier limits and limits you set.